akoskissak/akoskissak/README.md

 # 💫 About Me:
 Hey there!
 I'm Akos, a driven software engineer with a passion for crafting efficient solutions to complex problems.
-My expertise lies in C#, and I thrive on continuous learning and collaboration.

 # 💻 Tech Stack: